keanuUwcRepos/csc738-cybersecurity-individual-assignment/README.md

 Figure 6: Image displaying the plaintext for the original ciphertext.

 Finally, the following list in figure 7 is obtained by applying the educated guesses, frequency analysis and common knowledge of the English language.
+Of course the letter not present in the list are paired with the same letter.
+For instance, "z" was paired with "z".

 ![/Users/keanujohnston/Documents/Development/Repos/csc738 cybersecurity/csc738-cybersecurity-individual-assignment/Image8.png](Image8.png)[1,2]